-As Lang emphasizes, though, risk reduction, whether in the case of COVID-19 or wildfire smoke, is not an all-or-nothing proposition.
+But Lang emphasizes that risk reduction, whether in the case of COVID-19 or wildfire smoke, is not an all-or-nothing proposition.
 “The goal is to reduce risk as much as possible,” he says.
 “N95 provides the greatest risk reduction, but a good cloth mask with a center filtering layer does still reduce risk substantially.”
-Below, we’ve rounded up some N95 alternatives — including a filter to add to and improve the efficiency of your fabric face mask — for staying safe if you’re in an area affected by wildfires.
+Below, we’ve rounded up some available N95s and acceptable alternatives — including a filter to improve the efficiency of your fabric face mask — for staying safe if you’re in an area affected by wildfires.

 Some doctors suggest looking for KN95 masks, which are considered the Chinese equivalent of N95 masks — with some caveats.
-“KN95 masks, in theory, meet the same standards, but they are certified by other countries which may not test to the same accuracy,” says Lang.
-He points out that while the FDA initially authorized KN95 masks for emergency use during the pandemic, it later retracted its approval of several brands that failed to meet NIOSH standards.
-If you want to go this route, the FDA lists currently authorized KN95 manufacturers and models here.
-“They are going to be at least more effective than regular [cloth] face coverings,” says Ronaghi.
+“KN95 masks in theory meet the same standards, but they are certified by other countries which may not test to the same accuracy,” says Lang.

-If your only option is a cloth face mask, some doctors say adding a filter — like a PM2.5, which filters particles down to 2.5 microns in size — can add a level of protection.
-Grayson says that, while a filter won’t solve a cloth mask’s main problem of forming a tight seal, it’s “probably slightly better than nothing.”
+If your only option is a cloth face mask, some doctors say adding a filter like a PM2.5, which filters particles down to 2.5 microns in size, can add a level of protection.
+While a filter won’t solve a cloth mask’s inability to form a tight seal, Grayson says it’s “probably slightly better than nothing.”

 The Strategist is designed to surface the most useful, expert recommendations for things to buy across the vast e-commerce landscape.
 Some of our latest conquests include the best acne treatments, rolling luggage, pillows for side sleepers, natural anxiety remedies, and bath towels.
 We update links when possible, but note that deals can expire and all prices are subject to change.